eworx-org/drupal-js/README.md

-# Drupal decoupled backend with JS frotentd
+# Drupal decoupled backend with JS frontend

 Best practices, basic steps, lists of tools and tips to help you integrate a Drupal 8.x+ backend with a Javascript frontend.

-_Notice: Some exaples bellow refer only to React development and are not JS agnostic._
+_Notice: Some examples bellow refer only to React development and are not JS agnostic._

 ---

 ## JS

-### Popular JS frontent frameworks
+### Popular JS frontend frameworks

 - [React](https://reactjs.org)
   - [Gatsby](https://www.gatsbyjs.com)